qld-gov-au/swe/product-definition.md

 *	Alt text—yes
 *	Moral rights—only if taken by someone not working for the Queensland Government
 *	Dimensions—1905 x 574
-*	Refer to the Aggregation page for its hero feature image dimensions.

 ## 10.2	Initiatives feature image